starkinfra/sdk-python/README.md

 import starkinfra

 bins = starkinfra.issuingbin.query()

 for bin in bins:
     print(bin)
 ```

 ### Create IssuingInvoices

-You can create dynamic QR Code invoices to receive money from accounts you have in other banks to your Issuing account.
+You can create Pix Invoices to transfer money from accounts you have in any bank to your Issuing balance.

-Since the banking system only understands value modifiers (discounts, fines and interest) when dealing with **dates** (instead of **datetimes**), these values will only show up in the end user banking interface if you use **dates** in the "due" and "discounts" fields.

-If you use **datetimes** instead, our system will apply the value modifiers in the same manner, but the end user will only see the final value to be paid on his interface.

-Also, other banks will most likely only allow payment scheduling on invoices defined with **dates** instead of **datetimes**.

 ```python
 import starkinfra